-The Allegro node supports users in all the steps, from ALMA proposal preparation through data delivery and data analysis.
+The node supports users in all the steps, from ALMA proposal preparation through the delivery of calibrated data and data analysis.
+We also support users in the exploitation of the ALMA archive.
 We offer assistance tailored to the needs of the user and organise activities for our user community.
 Allegro has guest desks available for visitors, who can make use of the dedicated high-performance computing facilities and connected fast-access storage system.